-The ICMA, in collaboration with INCEIF, the Global University of Islamic Finance (Malaysia) has designed the Certified Islamic Public Accountant (CIPA) professional designation.
+The ICMA, in collaboration with leading Islamic Accounting and Finance professors in Australia and Malaysia has designed the Certified Islamic Public Accountant (CIPA) professional designation.

 The CIPA program is an intensive 4-module program to help senior managers, managers and accountants to create value for their respective organization, based on the principles of Islamic accounting and finance.

 To demonstrate the role of Islamic accounting and finance in decision making.

 - To apply Islamic accounting and finance principles in corporate reporting.

 - To plan a company’s operating, financing and investing needs based on available instruments and financial markets offerings in Islamic finance.

 - To construct a portfolio of Islamic wealth management, corporate zakat, waqf and tax